 Admission upfront — I’m a travel agent and a regular traveler.
 It is easy to understand the advantages of reducing weight and bulk in luggage and limiting what’s in a carry-on bag.
-I know that paperback books take up space and add weight.
+I am aware that paperback books take up space and add weight.

-I understand that having a collection of ebooks in my smartphone or e-reader or iPad is smarter than carrying them around in a suitcase.
-But, I have my reasons.
+I also understand that having a collection of ebooks in my smartphone or e-reader or iPad is smarter than carrying them around in a suitcase.
+However, I have my reasons.

 6 reasons why I still travel with paperback books